Finding Strength

 Discussion Questions

-How does she redefine strength over the course of the story?
+How does Emeline redefine strength over the course of the story?

 Writing & Reflection Prompts

-Reflect on how confidence is built through experience.
+Reflect on how confidence is built through responsibility.

 Author Visits & School Engagement